-At the Annual Conference, an investiture will be held wherein the person holding the office of First Vice President shall succeed to the office of President, and the person holding the office of Second Vice President shall succeed to the office of First Vice President.
+At the Annual Conference, an investiture will be held wherein the person holding the office of Vice President shall succeed to the office of President.

 Section 5.
 Vacancies in Office

-Vacancies in the offices of President, and First Vice President shall be filled by advancement in rank, provided that such fulfillment shall be in acting capacities until the next Virginia NENA Annual Conference where the acting officer shall be eligible for regular investiture to office.
+Vacancies in the office of President shall be filled by advancement in rank, provided that such fulfillment shall be in acting capacities until the next Virginia NENA Annual Conference where the acting officer shall be eligible for regular investiture to office.
 Such acting capacities shall have no effect upon their normal term of office or eligibilities thereto.

-Vacancies in the offices of Secretary and Treasurer shall be filled by Presidential appointment as confirmed by the Executive Board of Officers, and such approved appointee shall perform their duties in the acting capacity until the next Virginia NENA Annual Conference where the person so acting shall be eligible for regular nomination to office.
+Vacancies in the offices of Secretary, Treasurer, Member At Large, and Technical Advisor shall be filled by Presidential appointment as confirmed by the Executive Board of Officers, and such approved appointee shall perform their duties in the acting capacity until the next Virginia NENA Annual Conference where the person so acting shall be eligible for regular nomination to office.